HwWobbe/WipHww/README.md

 * a new workflow is emerging from using DoDo and Tasks for eMail.
 * * limitation are being tested; currently at the level of indexing almost 10,000 emails
 * * * results are impresive in ways that need to be documented, prior to further experimentation
+* * Talk / Discourse evaluation is underway within TiddlyWiki contexts
+* * * this is yielding improved TW/GitHub set-up procedures that should be tested
 * * consider " PWAs (progressive web apps) "

 # 2021.08: